fwcd/bassment/README.md

 Bassment primarily consists of two components:

-- The backend server, written in Rust (with `actix-web` and `diesel`), is located in the repository root.
+- The backend server, written in Rust (using `actix-web` and `diesel`), is located in the repository root.
-- The frontend, written in React Native (targeting Web, iOS and Android), is located in the `frontend` folder.
+- The frontend, written in TypeScript (using `react-native`, targeting Web, iOS and Android), is located in the `frontend` folder.

 While the backend server can serve the frontend from `frontend/dist` (after building and bundling it with Webpack), it can also run in API-only mode and independently (with `--api-only`).